WangXuan95/UH-JLS/README.md

 > Xuan Wang, Lei Gong, Chao Wang, Xi Li, Xuehai Zhou : [UH-JLS: A Parallel Ultra-High Throughput JPEG-LS Encoding Architecture for Lossless Image Compression](https://ieeexplore.ieee.org/abstract/document/9643724).
 ICCD 2021: 335-343

+### Stable Version

-The Verilog code of this repo is more standardized, but it does not optimize the circuit of calculating run-length in JPEG-LS's run-mode, resulting in the clock frequency only reach 75 MHz on ZYNQ-7020.
+The stable version (in folder [RTL](./RTL))  is not clock-optimized, resulting in the clock frequency only reach 75 MHz on ZYNQ-7020.

-If you want 185MHz version on ZYNQ-7020, please contact me (629708558@qq.com), but this code was written in a hurry and not very standardized.
+### Development Version

+The 185MHz development version is in folder [RTL_develop_ver](./RTL_develop_ver).
+When I have time, I will standardize it to be the stable version.

+### See Also

-Also, if you don't need high performance, you can use another repo of mine https://github.com/WangXuan95/FPGA-JPEG-LS-encoder .
+If you don't need high performance, you can use another repo of mine https://github.com/WangXuan95/FPGA-JPEG-LS-encoder .
 It is a JPEG-LS encoder based on scalar pipeline, with an input throughput of 1 pixel per cycle and supports lossy compression.